Saturn's Seasonal Atmosphere at Northern Summer Solstice: Aerosol Variability

 \section{Aerosol Variability}

 At the time of the previous overview of our understanding of Saturn's aerosols by \citet{18fletcher_book}, there was a consensus that seasonal insolation changes induce hemispheric asymmetries in the tropospheric (and likely stratospheric) hazes, with higher opacity in the summer hemisphere and lower opacity and a bluer visual colour in the winter hemisphere.
 Consistent asymmetries were also observed at near-IR wavelengths, with increased upper tropospheric opacity producing greater attenuation of Saturn's 5-$\mu$m emission in the summer hemisphere \citep{06baines_dps,11fletcher_vims}.
-There has also been a consensus that upper tropospheric aerosols reach to higher altitudes at the equator and stratospheric aerosols reach their greatest opacity in the polar regions.
-But the latest reference to aerosol investigations in that previous review was published in 2013, and even those did not account for the full capabilities of the advanced observations available at the time.
-As Saturn proceeded through its seasonal changes over the last 40 years, there has also been an evolution in instrumental capabilities and observational constraints that allows for a more discriminating investigation of the nature of Saturn's aerosols and their variability.
-Some of these capabilities have been used in more recent publications during the past seven years, and new results have been obtained from more recent observations through the end of the Cassini mission.
-That is the focus of this summary of an improved but still incomplete understanding of Saturn's aerosols and their seasonal variations.
+There was also a consensus that upper tropospheric aerosols reach to higher altitudes at the equator and stratospheric aerosols reach their greatest opacity in the polar regions.
+As Saturn proceeded through its seasonal changes over the last 40 years, there has been an evolution in instrumental capabilities and observational constraints that enables a more discriminating investigation of Saturn's aerosols, which we focus on in this improved but still incomplete assessment of seasonal aerosol variability.